-Note: RAID-5 subdisk moves are performed in the same way as subdisk moves for other volume types, but without the penalty of degraded redundancy.
+RAID-5 subdisk moves are performed in the same way as subdisk moves for other volume types, but without the penalty of degraded redundancy.

-Starting RAID-5 volumes
+Unstartable RAID-5 volumes

 When a RAID-5 volume is started, it can be in one of many states.
 After a normal system shutdown, the volume should be clean and require no recovery.
 However, if the volume was not closed, or was not unmounted before a crash, it can require recovery when it is started, before it can be made available.
-This section describes actions that can be taken under certain conditions.